cknd/stackprinter/README.md

 ## Python stack formatter

-When your only debugger is a log file, better add some extra-verbose traceback formatting (a bit more source context & current variable values).
+When your only debugger is a log file, better add some extra-verbose traceback logging (some more source context & current variable values).

 #### Before